- Ph.D., The University of Texas-Pan American, 2011

-Violeta Díaz is Associate Professor of Finance at the Greehey School of Business.
-Prior to joining St. Mary’s University, she was Assistant Professor at New Mexico State University for five years where she led the banking program, and taught varied undergraduate and graduate courses.
+Violeta Díaz is Associate Dean and Associate Professor of Finance at the Greehey School of Business.
+Díaz is an award-winning researcher with 20 years of teaching experience.
+She is the Faculty Advisor for the $3.7 million Student Managed Fund and teaches Investments and Seminar in Finance.
+Prior to joining St. Mary’s University, she was Assistant Professor at New Mexico State University for five years where she led the banking program and taught varied undergraduate and graduate courses.
 Before earning her Ph.D. in Finance from The University of Texas-Pan American, she taught at Monterrey Tech in Monterrey, Mexico.

-Díaz is passionate about teaching and being a good role model not only to her students but also to her two lovely daughters.
+Díaz regularly mentors students and prepares them for finance competitions, internships, and graduate school.
+She is passionate about diversity and inclusion and being a role model, not only to her students, but also to her lovely daughters, Teresa and Mercedes.